Central Arizona Rock Climbing

 Most of the central Arizona areas are within a two and half hour radius of Phoenix.
 Standard cars can access many areas, but many require full-blown four-wheel drive, high clearance, and a willingness to succumb to the Arizona pinstripe.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Central Arizona:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Central Arizona:

 Featured Route For Central Arizona